25 November 2020

 Less intense treatments, such as facials, manicures and pedicures, are also safe.
 When it comes to the face – harsh chemical peels and microdermabrasion should be avoided, simply because the skin is often more sensitive during pregnancy and the treatment could cause more irritation than usual.
 Ingredients such as salicylic acid (or any other type of beta hydroxy acid) should be avoided too, as if ingested, it can be harmful to babies.
 When getting a manicure or pedicure, look for toxin-free alternatives just to be safe.

 Additionally, be aware that most pedicures come with some type of foot massage.
-Even though the light, calming versions are usually risk-free, it is advised that women avoid all kinds of foot massage during pregnancy.
+Even though the light, calming versions are usually risk-free, it is advised that women avoid all kinds of foot massages during pregnancy.
 Certain pressure points can trigger contractions and lead to early labour, although usually, extended pressure needs to be applied first.
 In our spas, we advise mothers-to-be to avoid all types of deep, reflexology foot massages as a precaution.

 What mothers should look for (and spas should strive to offer):